kennethwdk/kennethwdk.github.io/index.md

 ***
 &nbsp;

-I'm a forth-year PhD student in the School of Computer Science at [Peking University](https://www.pku.edu.cn/).
+I'm a final year PhD student in the School of Computer Science at [Peking University](https://www.pku.edu.cn/).
 Currently, I am a member of VMC lab under the supervision of Prof. [Shiliang Zhang](https://www.pkuvmc.com/).
 Prior to that, I received my Bachelor degree (Electronic Information Engineering) in 2019 from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
-My research interests include Computer Vision and Machine Learning, especially focus on human pose, shape and identity perception in the wild.
+My research interests include Computer Vision and Machine Learning.
+Specifically, I am interested in building human-aware AI systems that can perceive and understand human beings, including Human Pose and Shape Estimation and Person Re-identification.

 <big><b>News</b></big>

+- **[2024.02]** Two papers are accepted by CVPR 2024.
+- **[2024.01]** One paper is accepted by CJC 2024.
+- **[2023.07]** One paper is accepted by ACM MM 2023.
 - **[2023.07]** One paper is accepted by ICCV 2023.
 - **[2023.02]** One paper is accepted by TPAMI 2023.
 - **[2022.08]** One paper is accepted by IJCV 2022.